High Net Worth Divorce Solicitors

 - Any physical or mental disabilities suffered by either a party or their children.

 The courts have made it clear that there is no distinction between financial contributions and contributions which consist of caring for family members and the home.
 English courts will also interpret ‘need’ generously in big-money cases.
+This makes asset planing before and during marriage a must have for High-Net-Worth individuals.
+Our lawyers will guide you in how to protect your assets during divorce, where necessary.

 Can I obtain a freezing order of I believe my spouse is hiding assets?